elsartz/employee-tracker/README.md

   # Usage
     An application for viewing, managing and manipulating data for employees which can be easily converted for every company's size.
+   ➡️ Here is a demo you can watch on [youtube](https://youtu.be/QVKbmixEVBs)

   # Contributing
     Vardis Sartzetakis